bherard/energyrecorder/yoko2redfish/README.md

 ```
 args=('/var/log/yoko2redfish/yoko2redfish.log', 'a', 100 * 1024 *1024 , 5,)
 ```
-you can set the output log file (here: /var/log/yoko2redfish/yoko2redfish.log) and its size (here 100M)
+you can set the output log file (here: /var/log/yoko2redfish/yoko2redfish.log) and its size (here 100M).
+We recommend you to not change filename in docker mode unless you are aware of what you are doing.

 ## App config